lab4art/netpins/README.md

 - Configure the first DMX channel and the universe in the Admin console.
 - Next DMX channels are mapped without gaps depending on how many channels the function takes:
   - LEDs: 1 channel per pin
-  - RGBW strips: 4 channels per slice
+  - RGBW strips: 4 channels per slice (5 if dimmer is enabled)
-  - RGB strips: 3 channels per slice
+  - RGB strips: 3 channels per slice (4 if dimmer is enabled)
   - Servos: 1 channel per pin
-  - Waves: 7 channels per wave (2 x RGB + fade)
+  - Waves: 7 channels per wave (2 x RGB + fade) (8 if dimmer is enabled)

 ## Sample Configuration